cinzinga/cinzinga.github.io/_posts/2021-03-09-OSEP-PEN-300-Review.md

 ## Background

-Prior to starting PEN-300, I had very little active directory exploitation experience.
+Prior to starting PEN-300, I had limited active directory exploitation experience.
 Through school, I had set up an AD lab which offered great insight into the structure of a domain.
 Additionally, I had previously passed Pentester Academy’s Certified Red Team Professional (CRTP).
 Since I took the version of Pentesting With Kali (PWK) that did not include AD attacks (PWKv1), I found CRTP to be the perfect preparation to help bridge the gap between PWKv1 and PEN-300.

 As a fun aside, one of the course authors confirmed I was actually the first student to register for PEN-300!